 Facilities & Workspaces

-The concept for the building is that of a portal connecting the artists and the community.
+The ATEC building is a portal that connects artists with the community.

 Motion Capture Lab